Conformal Mapping of Non-Lorentzian Geometries in SU(1,2) Conformal Field Theory: Conformal Mapping of SU( 1,2 ) CFT

 where we introduced the decomposition of the conformal Killing vector $\Xi^\text{M}=(\xi^\mu,\chi)$\,, with $\chi$ the $u$-component.
 We then define the Lie derivative with respect to the conformal Killing vector~$\xi^\mu \, \p_\mu$ according to the dilatation weights of the TNC geometric data as follows:

-This is a natural conformal generalization of the scenario considered in~\cite{Grosvenor:2017dfs}, where it is required that the Lie derivative along a Killing vector on a non-Lorentzian manifold vanishes up to local Galilean transformations.
-Solving Eq.~\eqref{eq:TNC-CKequ} for the TNC geometry~\eqref{eq:tnc}, we find the following conformal Killing vectors:
+This is a natural conformal generalization of the scenario considered in~\cite{Grosvenor:2017dfs}, where it is required that the Lie derivative along a Killing vector on a non-Lorentzian manifold vanishes up to local Galilean transformations.\footnote{ Given the previous rules, the contravariant fields transform as $\mathcal{L}_\xi v^\mu = -2 \, \omega \,v^\mu$ and $\mathcal{L}_\xi h^{\mu\nu} = -2 \, \omega \,h^{\mu\nu}$\,. } Solving Eq.~\eqref{eq:TNC-CKequ} for the TNC geometry~\eqref{eq:tnc}, we find the following conformal Killing vectors:

 This set of generators forms an $\mathfrak{su}(1\,,2)$ algebra, with non-vanishing commutators given by

 where $m\,,\,n = -1\,,\, 0\,,\, 1$\,.
 This algebra is composed by two coupled $\mathfrak{su}(1,1)$ algebra, which are spanned by the set of $L_{m} (\tilde{L}_{m})$ generators, respectively.
 Note that the generators in the algebra commute with the null translation generator $\partial_u$\,.
 The complete underlying algebra is then $\mathfrak{su}(1,2) \oplus \mathfrak{u}(1)$\,, which also contains the additional $\mathfrak{u}(1)$ central extension associated with the generator $\partial_u$\,.
 We will discuss this central extension further in Section~\ref{sec:state_ope_map}.
 Note that the TNC conformal Killing equations~\eqref{eq:TNC-CKequ} are only sufficient but not necessary conditions to solve the relativistic conformal Killing equations~\eqref{eq:RE-CKeq-Decom} in the parent theory.
 The solutions to Eq.~\eqref{eq:TNC-CKequ} therefore only span a subset of the conformal Killing vectors on the original Lorentzian manifold, where the generators form an $\mathfrak{so}(2,4)$ algebra.
 This $\mathfrak{su}(1,2)$ subset of the $\mathfrak{so}(2,4)$ algebra is spanned by the closed set of generators that commute with the translation along the null direction.